nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

 .. figure:: ../images/phpinfo.png

-Your PHP version is at the top, and the rest of the page contains abundant essential system information such as active modules, active `.ini` files, and much more.
+Your PHP version is at the top, and the rest of the page contains abundant system information such as active modules, active `.ini` files, and much more.
+When you are finished reviewing your information you must delete ``phpinfo.php``, or move it outside of your Web directory, because it is a security risk to expose such sensitive data.

 ********************
 General Linux tuning